 I had dreamed of a Florida Keys vacation since I was a teenager and first saw pictures of Key West and all the places to visit in the Florida Keys.
-Well, we’ve finally taken a family trip to the Keys and worked really hard to create the best Keys itinerary with kids in mind.
+Well, we’ve finally taken a family trip to the Keys (several actually!) and worked really hard to create the best Keys itinerary with kids in mind.

 We stayed in several Florida Keys resorts, including some vacation rental options, and have great recommendations for where to stay as you explore.
 Also, keeping in mind smaller crowds and the abundance of nature in the Florida Keys, this vacation plan is great for having a one-of-a-kind experience beyond the busier spots in the Keys.